2008 AMP Energy 500: Qualifying results

+^{1} Moved to the back of the field for changing engines (#6,#88) and for adjustments outside of the impound (#48).

 Race

 Live television coverage of the race, began at 1:00 p.m.
 Eastern Standard Time in the United States on ABC.
 At the start of the race, weather conditions were sunny.
 Fred Cook of Alabama Raceway Ministries began pre-race ceremonies with an invocation.
 Brad Arnold, the lead singer of rock band 3 Doors Down performed the national anthem, and Pepsi employees Antonio Clements, John Foster, Richard Stuckey, Daniel Harris, Demetrius Blackmon, Reginald Thomas, Kenneth Goodwin, and Raymond Castleberry, who serve in the National Guard commanded the drivers to start their engines.
 During the pace laps, Earnhardt and Ragan moved to the rear of the field because they had changed their engines; Johnson did the same because his team adjusted his engine outside of the impound.

 David Ragan led nine laps of the race, and finished third.

 The race started at 2:23 p.m.
 Kvapil maintained his pole position advantage on the first lap, as the field ran three and four abreast during the lap.
 Mike Wallace led the cars on the outside lane and challenged Kvapil for the lead on lap four, but was unable to get ahead.
 Edwards and Vickers drove on the outside lane to move to the front on lap nine, and the two exchanged the lead on the backstretch, before Edwards pulled clear of Vickers.
 Kvapil fell to seventh place by the same lap.
 Vickers regained the first position on the next lap, after Edwards drove down the track.
 On the 14th lap, Almirola and his teammate Menard gave each other assistance, and Almirola passed Vickers on the backstretch to take over the lead.
 Ragan, with assistance from Kvapil, passed Almirola for first place by taking the outside lane three laps later.
 After falling down the field earlier in the race, Gordon had moved back up to seventh by lap 18.
 Earnhardt moved into the lead eight laps later, but Kvapil reclaimed the position on lap 30, after receiving assistance from Gordon.
 Earnhardt retook the lead two laps later, and Johnson had moved to fourth after dropping down the field earlier in the race.
 Mike Wallace briefly claimed the lead on lap 33 before Earnhardt regained it on the lap.
 The first caution was triggered on the next lap when debris was spotted on the track in turn two.
 Most of the leaders, including Mike Wallace, made pit stops for tires and car adjustments.